francescofiorella/computational_intelligence_2022_2023/lab3/README.md

 ## Later modifications

 After the reviews, I made some little modifications to improve the results:
-- A wrapper function to evaluate each strategy has been written.
+- A wrapper function has been written to evaluate each strategy.
-- The previous implementation of the evolved strategy was modified and adapted as a turnament, and now it is included in the first task.
+- The previous implementation of the evolved strategy was modified and adapted as a tournament, and now it is included in the first task.
 - A new evolved strategy was implemented from scratch.
 - The alpha beta pruning in the minmax strategy was modified and improved.
 - The maximum depth in the minmax strategy was setted to 10.